EcoTrain/WM_doc/docs/releases/notes/notes.md

 - [ ] New event types
   - - [ ] Making an appointment with a doctor
   - - [ ] Diary reminder

+Authorization:

+- [ ] Per-device token login and 'Logout on all devices' option